-Amrut Distilleries Ltd was founded in 1948 by JD Radhakrishna Rao Jagd with the intention of producing ‘Indian Made Foreign Liqour’, that is, spirits that were non-indigenous to India.
-At this time, India had no culture of single malt consumption and malt whisky from Scotland was often imported and blended with local spirit made from sugarcane or molasses.
-In 1976, Radhakrishna’s son, Neelakanta Rao Jagdale, took over the running of the business and began to set his sights on a change in direction.
-By 1982, Jagdale had set out a new course which would see Amrut distill malt whisky of their own from locally grown barley.
+Amrut Distilleries Ltd was founded in 1948 by JD Radhakrishna Rao Jagd with the intention of producing ‘Indian Made Foreign Liquor’.
+That is, spirits that were non-indigenous to India.
+At this time, India had no culture of single malt consumption as whisky from Scotland was often imported and blended with local spirit made from sugarcane or molasses.
+In 1976, Radhakrishna’s son, Neelakanta Rao Jagdale, took over the running of the business and began to set his sights on a directional change.
+By 1982, Jagdale had plotted a new course which would see Amrut distill a malt whisky of their own from locally grown barley.

 Amrut distillers noted that evaporation of maturing spirit was far greater in India than in the likes of Scotland, meaning an Indian distillery could lose up to 12% per year as opposed to an average of 2%.
 This had the beneficial effect however of maturing the spirit quicker, giving a 5 year old spirit the character generally expected of a 10 year old.

 In 1987 a new distillery was built on a four acre site in Kambipura to focus exclusively on the production of Indian single malt and within 20 years, the Amrut was launching to a worldwide audience as the first single malt brand produced entirely in India.

 Although initially well received, Amrut’s reputation took years to cultivate as stubborn connoisseurs turned their nose up at such an unheard of provenance.
 Over time the quality of the spirit began to shine through and word spread that this was a malt to be taken seriously.

 Smell: Vanilla and Digestive Biscuits with Honey and Floral, Aromatic Peat Smoke.